The documentation you're currently reading is for version 3.0.0. Click here to view documentation for the latest stable version.

 st2 pack config.
 But if you manually edit your pack configuration, or use configuration

-management tools to manage those files, you must tell BWC to load the updated config.
+management tools to manage those files, you must tell EWC to load the updated config.

 You can do this with:

-head-scratching as you wonder why BWC seems to be completely ignoring your updated configuration.
+head-scratching as you wonder why EWC seems to be completely ignoring your updated configuration.

 Trust us.
 We’ve all been there.